-Washington confused as Trump transition regroups
+Why hasn't Trump's transition team called the Pentagon?

 Story highlights

-- Trump and Pence's offices did not respond to questions about how they define "lobbyist"

-- Transition teams had not yet deployed to federal agencies on Wednesday
+- Transition teams had not yet deployed to federal agencies on Wednesday; Trump campaign will announce members Thursday

-Washington (CNN)President-elect Donald Trump promised to shake up Washington.
-But for now, the drama consuming his transition effort is leaving the capital confused.

-The effort to plan and staff the President-elect's administration has been held up by infighting and the transfer of power from former transition Chairman Chris Christie to Vice President-elect Mike Pence.
-In the process, staffers are being fired and information trickling out to the firms that closely track and influence policy in Washington has slowed to a near stop.

-One of Pence's first moves was to declare he is banning lobbyists from the transition -- a statement that has only created more questions than answers, as the team did not define what a lobbyist is or how the ban will be applied.

-"Vice President-elect Mike Pence and Rick Dearborn, the executive director of the transition team are removing any lobbyists," a source familiar told CNN.
-"This is to ensure President-elect Trump's commitment to ban lobbyist involvement is being upheld at all levels of the transition."

-Wednesday morning, K Street -- the hub of lobbying in Washington -- was trying to determine who's in and who's out.
+Given the new ban on lobbyists Pence announced Tuesday -- a term the Trump team has not defined -- K Street -- the hub of lobbying in Washington -- is trying to determine who's in and who's out.

-Some sources on K Street were under the impression that the lobbying ban only applied to so-called landing teams -- staffers assigned to join transition offices in each federal agency to begin learning the ropes and preparing for a handoff -- and not policy staffers.
+Some sources on K Street were under the impression that the lobbying ban only applied to the landing teams -- staffers assigned to join transition offices in each federal agency to begin learning the ropes and preparing for a handoff -- and not policy staffers.

-Trump and Pence's offices did not respond to questions about the ban, but the official line from the Trump transition is that everything is going well.
+Trump and Pence's offices did not respond to questions about the transition team lobbyist ban.

-"We're going to get the transition team where we need it to be," spokesman Jason Miller told reporters in Trump Tower on Wednesday.
-"It's going to be a team that will be able to put in place the exact type of team that President-elect Trump wants to have in."
+What is clear is that some aides who were a key part of the effort are out.

 Former Michigan Rep. Mike Rogers, who was leading national security, was asked to leave the transition, and it was not clear who would replace him.